 In case you have yet to play The Last Door, or simply need a brief reminder of how great the first chapter is, I’d recommend my review.
 That was over a month ago though, so how about we take to the future instead, where we’ll find The Last Door: Chapter 2?
-Those who fulfill the previously stated requirements for beta access, will be able to get a taste of things to come right now, however.
+Those who fulfil the previously stated requirements for beta access will be able to get a taste of things to come right now, however.

 In this new chapter “Memories”, The Last Door story takes us back to summer of 1891 in the Scottish coastline where all started decades ago, in the remote boarding school where Jeremy and his friend Anthony were confined being kids.